Devops-tools-projects/Mark-3-Networking/net-proj-1/day-2/README.md

             10000101.00100001.00000011.00000111  ---> 32 bits(4 bytes)/ 4 x 8 bits (Octects)

 If the "Network Part" of two IP address match, it means they're on the same IP network. if not, they're on different networks.
 IP address are binary, 4 sets of 8 bits(octets) for a total of 32 bits.

+This network has a 116 prefix.
+16 bits of ip are the network, and the remaining bits are are for hosts.
+IP address are assigned by machine (DHCP) (or) humans.

+  1) **static IP** : IPs which are staticaly assigened by humans.
+  2) **DHCP (Dynamic host Configuration protocol)** : This is used to assigned IP automatically by the machine